Easy Quiche Recipe With Two Variations (Bacon or Shrimp)

 - Diced ham

 - Cooked shrimp

 Easy Quiche Recipe Ingredients

-- 6 Strips Bacon, cooked and crumbled or 1/2 lb cooked shrimp, cut in pieces
+- 6 strips bacon, cooked and crumbled (OR 1/2 pound cooked shrimp, cut in pieces)

 - Unfold refrigerated pie crust and place in baking dish.
 Smooth crust, press in bottom and up the sides, crimp around edges.
 Spread a little butter all over on the bottom of the crust, this keeps it from getting too soggy.

 - Sprinkle bacon or shrimp in baking dish, and then sprinkle cheeses.

 - In a medium bowl, use a mixer to beat eggs, half and half, pepper and sugar.
 Or, you can use your Nutribullet to mix these ingredients.
 That's what I prefer to do—it's much easier!

 - Bake 35 to 40 minutes or until edge is golden brown and center is set.

 When baking quiche, I like to use a dish like this one that has the fluted edges.
 It makes it much easier to crimp the edges of your quiche crust.